GenericMappingTools/gmt/doc/rst/source/grdgdal.rst

 Description
 -----------

-**gmtgdal** is a wrapper module to run some of the GDAL programs (currently *gdalinfo*, *gdal_grid* and *gdaldem*) from within GMT.
+Wrapper module to run some of the GDAL programs (currently *gdalinfo*, *gdaldem*, *gdal_grid*, *gdal_translate*, *gdal_rasterize*, and *gdalwarp*) from within GMT.
 Given that GMT and GDAL syntaxes are very different, this module offers a minimal set of GMT style options but the bulk of them, which use the original GDAL syntax, are passed via a **-F**\ "*gdal options*".
 So, users are requested to consult the GDAL programs documentation to learn how to use it.

 When writing grids, an option is offered to write them either using the GMT or the GDAL machinery.
 Each one has its pros and cons.
 For example, saving with GMT allows the access by external libraries (*e.g.* Matlab, Julia, Python)